 Zoom is a popular choice for group audio and video calling and conferencing at the moment, when the world is forced to continue to work and socialize from the confinement of their homes, due to the novel coronavirus pandemic.
-The platform allows group video calling with up to 100 people for free, thus, it is widely used by educationalists and professionals to hold learning sessions, therapy sessions, and business related meetings.
-But the platform’s weak security walls have made users vulnerable to abusive attacks by trolls who invade online sessions to leave abusive comments in chat, annotate profanities and play pornographic content via screen sharing.
+The platform allows group video calling with up to 100 people for free, thus, it is widely used by educationalists and professionals to hold learning sessions, therapy sessions, and business-related meetings.
+But the platform’s weak security walls have made users vulnerable to abusive attacks by trolls who invade online sessions to leave abusive comments in the chat, annotate profanities and play pornographic content via screen sharing.

 Here a few tips on how hosts can secure their Zoom meetings from Zoom bombers.